Nek5000/Nek5000/README.md

 - TLSR now does not use the tanh profile for sign function.
 It was creating boundary related problems and spurious currents at interface.
 - There are still some issues at the boundary for extreme cases (see clsTest3D case).

+### f725f21

+- Changed the epsilon value to be 4X in lvlSet.f
+- In usr file specify 1/N instead of 4/N now